HL7/cql/input/pages/09-b-cqlreference.md

 {: #long-1}
 #### Long

 > The Long type feature was introduced in CQL 1.5, and has trial-use status.
+For a complete list of changes, see the [Change Log](changes.html).
 {: .note-info}

 **Definition:**